dyno-might/dyno-might.github.io/_posts/2026-07-28-betteridge.md

 > Any headline that ends in a question mark can be answered by the word *no*.

-This is often employed as a sick burn.
-As in, *"You titled your article 'Is this the world's first gay caveman?' because it's *not* the world's first caveman but you wanted it to be, because you want attention, you are so bad, har-har."
+This is often employed as a sick burn, as in, *You titled your article 'Is this the world's first gay caveman?' because it's* not *the world's first gay caveman but you wanted it to be, because you want attention, you are so bad, har-har.*

 But I don't quite understand the rules.
 Can someone explain the rules?